 If you overpay your credit card by more than $1 and request a refund, your credit card company must send you a refund within seven business days of getting your written request.

 And even if you don’t ask for a refund, your credit card company must try to issue a refund if you don’t make any other purchases for more than six months.

-Remember: Don’t worry if you overpay your credit card.
+Remember: Don’t worry if you have a negative balance.
 It happens.
-And if you do overpay, you have options.
+And if you do have a negative balance, you have options.